 When going to court for unpaid debt, you may have to deal with court fees as well as make arrangements for paying back the original lender.
 To avoid a great deal of hassle and inconvenience, work with your lender and make a repayment plan for taking care of your remaining balance before the situation goes to court.

-How Cancelling Credit Card Debt Can Affect Credit Scores
+How Canceling Credit Card Debt Can Affect Credit Scores

 When Should You Cancel a Credit Card Account?